microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 The Teams devices provisioned for the tenant.

 ### [Get-MgTeamworkDeviceActivity](Get-MgTeamworkDeviceActivity.md)
-Get the activity status of a Microsoft Teams-enabled device.
+The activity properties that change based on the device usage.

 ### [Get-MgTeamworkDeviceConfiguration](Get-MgTeamworkDeviceConfiguration.md)
-Get the configuration details of a Microsoft Teams-enabled device, including software versions, peripheral device configuration (for example, camera, display, microphone, and speaker), hardware configuration, and Microsoft Teams client configuration.
+The configuration properties of the device.

 ### [Get-MgTeamworkDeviceHealth](Get-MgTeamworkDeviceHealth.md)
-Get the health details of a Microsoft Teams-enabled device.
+The health properties of the device.
-Device health is calculated based on the device configuration and other device parameters.

 ### [Get-MgTeamworkDeviceOperation](Get-MgTeamworkDeviceOperation.md)
 The async operations on the device.

 ### [Get-MgTeamworkTeamAppSetting](Get-MgTeamworkTeamAppSetting.md)
-Read the properties and relationships of a teamsAppSettings object.
+Represents tenant-wide settings for all Teams apps in the tenant.

 ### [Get-MgTeamworkTeamTemplate](Get-MgTeamworkTeamTemplate.md)
 The templates associated with a team.